serve-and-volley/sight-and-sound-poll-data/README.md

 # Sight & Sound Poll Data
-I use Python to scrape data from the _Sound & Sound_ polls of the greatest films of all time conducted every decade.
+I used Python to scrape data from the _Sound & Sound_ polls of the greatest films of all time conducted every decade.

 ## 2012 poll
 The following is the main link for the 2012 poll results: